Lawrence-Dawson/CV/README.md

 |Turfy        |Swift, Xcode, Firebase           | **Final Project**  - iOS location-based messenger                                           |[Turfy on GitHub](https://github.com/lawrencedawson/turfy) |
 |Code-farm    |JavaScript, HTML5                |Interactive website, teaching children the basic concepts of programming and its common syntax  |[CodeFarm on GitHub](https://github.com/ercekal/code_farm), [Live demo](http://code-farm.herokuapp.com/)|

 ### Skills

 #### Strong work ethic

 - When I asked my colleagues at Makers Academy what my key attributes were, a 'strong work ethic' came up time and time again.
-- I hate to give up on something once I've started.
-I know that as a junior developer I'll often feel like the dumbest guy in the room, but I'll be one of the first in and last to leave until that's no longer the case.
+- I hate to give up on something.
+As a junior developer I'll often feel like the dumbest guy in the room, but I'll be one of the first in and last to leave until that's no longer the case.

 #### I learn by doing

-- Dancers learn by doing, when tasked with something difficult they slow it down and repeat it over and over until it's mastered and its second nature.
-I've found learning code is much the same, I relish the chance to tackle a bug, or a problem, because it gives me the chance to tackle something in a different way over and over again, each time increasing my knowledge and understanding until I crack it.
+- Dancers learn by doing, by repetition,  and analysis.
+I've found learning code is much the same.
+I relish the chance to tackle a bug, or problem, because it gives me the chance to tackle something in a different way over and over again, each time increasing my knowledge and understanding until I crack it.

 #### Diverse background